saitho/ts-appversion/README.md

 The script generates a TypeScript file at the location `./src/_versions.ts` if you haven't provided a different location.
 You'll be able to import the values just like any other package:
 ```

-import { version } from '../_versions';
+import versions from '../_versions';
 ```

-The file will contain the following variables:
+The file will export an object with following variables:

 * **version** is the version from the packages.json (e.g. v1.0.0)
 * **versionDate** is the timestamp in ISO format when the compilation/package started.